-Learn Practical Skills through Home Study
+Learn Practical Skills

-This course achieves much the same as what you would achieve by physically attending a workshop in a face to face situation; but without needing to travel.
+This course achieves much the same as what you would achieve by physically attending a workshop in a face-to-face situation, but without needing to travel.

-By using tried and proven educational techniques combined with modern technology; it is possible for you to be guided through a series of learning experiences by our academic staff; to achieve the same general outcomes that would normally be achieved in attended workshops.
+By using tried and proven educational techniques combined with modern technology, it is possible for you to be guided through a series of learning experiences by our academic staff to achieve the same general outcomes that would normally be achieved in attended workshops.

 Our Workshops